Chucri Zaidan (São Paulo Metro): Toponymy

 Chucri Zaidan was a doctor of Syrian origin naturalized Brazilian, born in Damascus, Ottoman Empire on 29 October 1891.
 Had classes of Medicine in the Medical Sciences College of the American University of Beirut, graduating in 1916.
 He was medic official of the Ottoman army during World War I, and was made prisoner by the British army, being in Egypt until 1920.
 Migrated to Brazil in 1925 and was one of the first foreign medics to revalidate his diploma in the country.
 Placed himself in São Paulo, where he exercised obstetric medicine in Hospital Pró-Mater, at the same time he had a private clinic.
 His popularity, for attending to the poor for free, led to his receiving in 1966 the title of Paulistano Citizen of the Municipal Chamber of São Paulo.
 Died on 16 September 1980.

-In his honor, Avenida Ao Longo do Dreno do Brooklin received the name Doutor Chucri Zaidan through the Executive Order no. 18,226 of 22 September 1982.
+In his honor, Avenida Ao Longo do Dreno do Brooklin received the name Doutor Chucri Zaidan through the Municipal Decree n.° 18,226 of 22 September 1982.